zaego123/onedrive-public/README.md

 ```

 ## FunctionUsage
-We have developed two functions for users as following:
+We have developed two functions for you as following:
 * predict_sim(str *EBI-id*,str *description*)
 	* a function judging whether an *EBI-id* correspond to a *description*，return True/False
     	* input:str *EBI-id*(the accession number of the interaction in the IntAct database),str *description*(a senctence describing an interaction)
-	* output:bool *True/False*
+	* return:bool *True/False*

 * tran_stat(str *EBI-id*)
 	* a fuction getting the *description* corresponding to an *EBI-id*